ossi-d/ossi-d.github.io/README.md

 # ossi-d.github.io
-Landingpage with VanillaJS

-An exercise to demonstrate DOM manipulation with plain JS.
+A Landingpage to demonstrate DOM manipulation with VanillaJS 😎